MatthewJDavis/matthewjdavis.github.io/_posts/2021-08-05-query-workday-api-python.md

 ## Process

-Having not had the joy of using a SOAP based API in a long long time, I set off Googling ways to do this with Python.
-I found the Zeep package so started there then I came across the Workday package but found that it caused an error for me and the project is now archived in GitHub.
-Going back to Zeep I read a few tutorials that got me on my way and once I was given the correct credentials for the Workday API user, I was able to return a list of workers however was still stuck on how to actually specify a particular user.
+Having not had the 'joy' of using a SOAP based API in a long long time, I set off Googling ways to do this with Python.
+I found the Zeep package so started there then I came across the [Workday package] but found that it caused an error for me and the project is now archived in GitHub.
+Going back to Zeep I read [this tutorial] [and this tutorial] that got me on my way.
+I was able to return a list of workers however was still stuck on how to actually specify a particular user.

-Reading these posts, including this one on Stack Overflow that shows the required xml and going back to the documentation a lot, I finally managed to figure out what was required to send the request to the SOAP endpoint and get back the correct worker data.
+Reading those posts, and this question on [Stack Overflow] that shows the required xml and going back to the documentation a lot, I finally managed to figure out what was required to send the request to the SOAP endpoint and get back the correct worker data.

 ### Dumping the wdsl